RYthaGOD/agentburnRY/replit.md

 **Wallet Integration:** Solana Wallet Adapter is fully integrated and production-ready.
 The system uses `@solana/wallet-adapter-react` with WalletProvider for browser wallet connections (Phantom, Solflare) and real cryptographic message signing for authentication.

+**Project Privacy & Security:** All projects are filtered by owner wallet address.
+Users can only view, edit, and manage their own projects.
+The frontend queries `/api/projects/owner/:walletAddress` which returns only projects where `ownerWalletAddress` matches the connected wallet.
+This ensures complete data isolation between users.

 ### Production Readiness & Automated Workflow

 The system features full automation with secure encrypted key management.
 This includes: